jqlang/jq/docs/content/manual/manual.md

 For instance, when the input value is an array, the filter [`.[]`](#iteration-operator) yields all the elements of the array.
-Even literals like `"hello"` or `42` are filters --- they take an input and produce the same literal as output.
+Even literals like `"hello"` or `42` are filters --- they take an input, ignore it, and produce the same literal as output.

 The simplest filter (or jq program) is
 [identity `.`](#identity), which simply outputs its input.